5wHN28Dg/tele-notify/README.md

 The script will:

-1. login as the user (after you enter your phone number and code...)
+1. login as the user (after entering your phone number and code...)
 2. starts watching the specified Telegram chats.
 3. starts processing unread messages 1st.
 4. For each new message: